 Solar power is a long-term investment, so think about the cost and savings you will encounter over the next twenty years or so.
 Good things to consider are:

-- Savings you’ll receive through federal, state and local tax credits
+Savings you’ll receive through federal, state and local solar incentives

 Resident Electricity Rates in NC